PooyehA/Deep-LASI/docs/source/documentation.rst

    :width: 300
    :alt: Call Tracer
    :align: center

-   :center: Figure 1.
+Figure 1.
 Calling TRacer from MATLAB command window

 Click on *File* to open the drop-down menu as shown on figure 2 to see the provided options as follows: